aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to XLTX in Android Applications or Online App" h2="Export DOTX to XLTX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTX to XLTX conversion feature inside your android applications.
-Firstly, you can convert DOTX to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+<h2>Why to Convert</h2>

+The DOTX format is a Microsoft Office Open XML template file used by Microsoft Word.
+It is used to store documents with predefined formatting and layout.
+The XLTX format is an Excel Open XML Spreadsheet Template file used by Microsoft Excel.
+It is used to store spreadsheets with predefined formatting and layout.
+Converting from DOTX to XLTX allows users to transfer documents from Word to Excel, preserving the formatting and layout of the original document.

+<h2>How Aspose.Total Helps for DOTX to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOTX to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to XLTX.
+This allows developers to quickly and easily convert DOTX files to XLTX files in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}